GPT1 – Improving Language Understanding by Generative Pre-Training

 Copy

-If you notice we have imported OpenAIGPTTokenizer and AutoTokenizer.
-This is because in the model card of GPT1 it says to use OpenAIGPTTokenizer, but in the transformers library post we explain that you should use AutoTokenizer to load the tokenizer.
-So let's try both
+If you notice, we have imported OpenAIGPTTokenizer and AutoTokenizer.
+This is because in the model card of GPT1 it is indicated that OpenAIGPTTokenizer should be used, but in the library's transformers post we explain that AutoTokenizer should be used to load the tokenizer.
+So, let's try both.

 ckeckpoints = "openai-community/openai-gpt"